-After the Army of the Potomac retreated down the Virginia Peninsula, President Lincoln and General-in-Chief-of-the-Army Henry Halleck recalled it to the Washington area on August 3, 1862.
-With McClellan off of the peninsula, Lee turned his attention to Major General John Pope’s Army of Virginia and scored a major victory at the Second Battle of Bull Run (August 28 – 30, 1862).
+After the Army of the Potomac retreated down the Virginia Peninsula, President Lincoln and General-in-Chief-of-the-Army, Henry Halleck, recalled it to the Washington area on August 3, 1862.
+With McClellan off of the peninsula, Lee turned his attention to Union Major General John Pope and his Army of Virginia and scored a major victory at the Second Battle of Bull Run (August 28–30, 1862).
 Reinforcements from the Army of the Potomac prevented the Union defeat from being worse than it could have been when Pope’s army retreated.
 Lee’s victory opened the way for a Confederate invasion of the North.

 Maryland Campaign and the Battle of Antietam

 After his victory at the Second Battle of Bull Run, Robert E. Lee marched the Army of Northern Virginia into Maryland.
 On September 4, Lee’s soldiers began crossing the Potomac River near Poolesville, Maryland.
 Assuming that the Federal forces near Washington were still in disarray following their stinging defeat at Bull Run, Lee believed that it was safe to divide his army temporarily.

 The pivotal engagement of the Maryland Campaign occurred near Sharpsburg, Maryland along Antietam Creek.
 On September 17, 1862, McClellan attacked Lee.
 During the day, Lee’s divided army reunited on the battlefield and fought the Army of the Potomac to a standoff.